sbb-design-systems/sbb-angular/src/angular/table/table.md

 ##### 3. Add event handling logic

-Implement the behavior in your component's logic to handle the header's master toggle and checking if all rows are selected.
+Implement the behavior in your component's logic to handle the header's main toggle and checking if all rows are selected.

 ```ts